 In July 1937, the Harbaughs moved back to Bear Run, occupying the "Harry Tissue house" formerly occupied by the Richard Stark family.
 He worked for many years as a coal miner with Buckeye Coal Company and was a member of the United Mine Workers of America, Local No. 6290.
 They were members of the Peoples United Church of Maple Summit and also of the First United Methodist Church of Carmichaels.
 Anna belonged to the Stringtown Women's Club.

 Russell and Anna spent their final years in the Stringtown community near Carmichaels, Greene County.
 On Feb.
 20, 1972, she passed away in Greene County Memorial Hospital in Waynesburg.
 He died at the age of 70 in July 1973.
-Burial was in the Indian Creek Baptist Church Cemetery in Mill Run.
+Burial was in Maple Summit Church Cemetery.
+Inscribed on their grave marker are the words: "For love will still be lord of all."

 Daughter Eleanor Harbaugh (1928-1998) was born in about 1928 in Carmichaels, Greene County.
 As a young woman, she relocated to Detroit.
 She was joined in marriage with Edsel Weitala (Aug.
 21, 1921-2009), the daughter of John and Selma (Isaacson) Weitala.
 The couple bore these children -- Ann D. Griggs and Keith Weitala.
 Edsel was a member of the Redford Metropolitan lodge of the Masons and the Order of Eastern Star.
 Sadly, Eleanor passed away in 1998.
 Edsel outlived her by nine years and endured the untimely death of their daughter.
 He passed away on Dec.
 5, 2009.
 Burial was in Oakland Hills Memorial Gardens in Novi, MI.
 The Detroit News printed an obituary.